 - Eye gaze — Children learn quickly that an adult’s eye gaze is directing their attention to a “hot spot” for learning.
 They learn words from eye gaze and also absorb social cues that help them learn about the world around them.

 - Imitation — Imitation is a powerful learning tool that establishes a connection with others.
 Children will imitate both the behaviors and speech of adults.

 - Back-and-forth interactions — Turn-taking is critical.
 It encourages responsiveness in children.

 - Scaffolding — Scaffolding refers to the process of asking questions to push the edges of children’s development.
 It makes direct connections to children’s prior experiences to support learning.

 I-LABS has created a library of powerful training modules that can be used by parents, early educators and others to learn more about and support effective brain development.
 To view the modules, register for a free account with your name and email address on the I-LABS website.

-Learn more about the work the Foundation is doing through the Birth-to-Three Policy Alliance to improve the odds for infants and toddlers in the District.
+Learn more about how the Birth-to-Three Policy Alliance is working to improve the odds for infants and toddlers in the District.